secretGeek/til/cpu_analyzer/getting_started.md

 Line 104 is " foreach (MDbgFrame frame in thread.Frames"

 This can occur if the w3wp process has been torn down while you're trying to analyze it.
-Either take less samples, or just try again (making sure you've got the right process id.)
+Either take less samples, or just try again (making sure you've got the right process id, if it's been restarted with a new one)

 ### failed to attach to process The operation completed successfully